Jesse1211/ECS-189L/ProjectDocumetation.md

 ### Xinhe Wang
 - [Narrative #1 - Scene1 draft with edited dialog and simple storyline.](https://github.com/Jesse1211/ECS-189L/files/11730698/Narrative.1.-.Scene1.draft.with.edited.pdf)
 - [Final Narrative](https://github.com/Jesse1211/ECS-189L/files/11730702/ecef02a2f6c10abae31a05652bd4753e.pdf) with story line dialogs, steps, need of NPC and Assets.
-- **Document how the narrative is present in the game via assets, gameplay systems, and gameplay.**

 ## Press Kit and Trailer
 ###